rrooggiieerr/benqprojector.py/README.md

 You can use the Python BenQ projector library directly from the command line to turn on and off your projector using the following syntax:

-Status of the projector: `python3 -m benqprojector <serial port> status`
+Status of the projector: `python3 -m benqprojector <serial port> <baud> status`
-Turn on the projector: `python3 -m benqprojector <serial port> on`
+Turn on the projector: `python3 -m benqprojector <serial port> <baud> on`
-Turn off the projector: `python3 -m benqprojector <serial port> off`
+Turn off the projector: `python3 -m benqprojector <serial port> <baud> off`

+### Detecting your projector capabilities
+The benqprojector CLI can detect the commands, sources and modes your projector supports.
+If you like to have your projector fully supported by this Python library please run this command and create an issue on Github with the output attached.

+To examint your projector capabilities: `python3 -m benqprojector <serial port> <baud> examine`